Skyvell/xledger/README.md

 ## Features

-### Data Extraction and Syncronization
+### Data Extraction and Synchronization

 #### Timesheets
-Performs a full load of all timesheets data using the timesheets endpoint.
-After a full data load, only new data is retrieved using a combination of the timesheet_deltas endpoint and timesheets endpoint.
+Performs a full load of all timesheets data using the *timesheets* endpoint.
+After a full data load, only new data is retrieved using a combination of the *timesheet_deltas* endpoint and *timesheets* endpoint.
 The data includes time reported by Data Ductus employees.

 #### Projects
-Performs a full load of all projects data using the projects endpoint.
-After a full data load, only new data is retrieved using a combination of the project_deltas endpoint and projects endpoint.
+Performs a full load of all projects data using the *projects* endpoint.
+After a full data load, only new data is retrieved using a combination of the *project_deltas* endpoint and *projects* endpoint.
 The data includes information on ongoing projects for Data Ductus.

 #### Employees
-Performs a full load of all employee data using the employees endpoint.
-After a full data load, only new data is retrieved using a combination of the employee_deltas endpoint and employees endpoint.
+Performs a full load of all employee data using the *employees* endpoint.
+After a full data load, only new data is retrieved using a combination of the *employee_deltas* endpoint and *employees* endpoint.
 The data includes information on all Data Ductus employees such as contact information, employment type, salary group, etc.

 #### Customers
-Performs a full load of all customers data using the customers endpoint.
-After a full data load, only new data is retrieved using a combination of the customer_deltas endpoint and customers endpoint.
+Performs a full load of all customers data using the *customers* endpoint.
+After a full data load, only new data is retrieved using a combination of the *customer_deltas* endpoint and *customers* endpoint.
 The data includes information on all Data Ductus customers such as company name, contact information, etc.

 #### Suppliers
-Performs a full load of all suppliers data using the suppliers endpoint.
-After a full data load, only new data is retrieved using a combination of the supplier_deltas endpoint and suppliers endpoint.
+Performs a full load of all suppliers data using the *suppliers* endpoint.
+After a full data load, only new data is retrieved using a combination of the *supplier_deltas* endpoint and *suppliers* endpoint.
 The data includes information on all Data Ductus suppliers such as company name, contact information, etc.

 #### Transactions
-Performs a full load of all transactions data using the transactions endpoint.
-After a full data load, only new data is retrieved using a combination of the transaction_deltas endpoint and transactions endpoint.
+Performs a full load of all transactions data using the *transactions* endpoint.
+After a full data load, only new data is retrieved using a combination of the *transaction_deltas* endpoint and *transactions* endpoint.
 The data includes all invoices, both incoming and outgoing, for Data Ductus.
 It corresponds to "Huvudbokstransaktioner" in Xledger.

 #### ArTransactions (Accounts Receivable Transactions)
-Performs a full load of all artransactions data using the arTransactions endpoint.
-After a full data load, only new data is retrieved using a combination of the arTransaction_deltas endpoint and arTransactions endpoint.
+Performs a full load of all artransactions data using the *arTransactions* endpoint.
+After a full data load, only new data is retrieved using a combination of the *arTransaction_deltas* endpoint and *arTransactions* endpoint.
 These transactions are invoices sent from Data Ductus to external entities (e.g., invoices to customers).

 #### ApTransactions (Accounts Payable Transactions)
-Performs a full load of all aptransactions data using the apTransactions endpoint.
-After a full data load, only new data is retrieved using a combination of the apTransaction_deltas endpoint and apTransactions endpoint.
+Performs a full load of all aptransactions data using the *apTransactions* endpoint.
+After a full data load, only new data is retrieved using a combination of the *apTransaction_deltas* endpoint and *apTransactions* endpoint.
 These transactions are invoices sent to Data Ductus (e.g., invoices from suppliers or travel expenses from employees).

 ## Architecture